-Kenny announces she is pregnant with second child
+Kenny pregnant with second child

 "I'm already starting to show and the anxiety I have felt has been unreal."

-When Kenny, who became pregnant at the delayed 2020 Tokyo Olympics, shared she'd suffered a miscarriage and had surgery last year, she said "scared didn't even come close" to how she felt and that "sometimes life pushes you to an unbearable limit".
+When Kenny, who became pregnant at the delayed 2020 Tokyo Olympics, shared she suffered a miscarriage and had surgery last year, she said "scared didn't even come close" to how she felt and that "sometimes life pushes you to an unbearable limit".

-On Wednesday she posted a photograph on her Instagram feed of two adult bikes and two children's bikes with a rainbow in the distance, before sharing the news and current feelings on her story.
+On Wednesday she posted a photograph on her Instagram feed of two adult bikes and two children's bikes with a rainbow in the distance.

-"A year ago today I was sat in A&E knowing I was really poorly but not knowing what was wrong with me," said Kenny.
+"A year ago today I was sat in A&E knowing I was really poorly but not knowing what was wrong with me," she said.

 "When I got the news I was having an ectopic pregnancy my world felt like it crumbled.
 We had already lost our second baby in November and I remember lying there searching for some sort of answers.